Temporary Visitor Policy

 - For a child, two parents or guardians may visit during hospital visiting hours, and one may remain overnight if the hospital can accommodate it.

-Inpatients who are not suspected or confirmed to have COVID-19 may have one visitor at the bedside in the Emergency Department as well as on medicine, surgery, trauma, pediatrics and obstetrics units (not behavioral health and inpatient rehabilitation units).
+Inpatients who are not suspected or confirmed to have COVID-19 may have one visitor at the bedside in the Emergency Department as well as on medicine, surgery, trauma, pediatrics and obstetrics units.
+There are additional criteria for visitors to behavioral health patients.

 Exceptions to the One-Person Limit